Tuna Kababs with Guacamole

 • 1/4 tsp salt

 If microwaving- Prick the sweet potato with a knife or fork from all around.
-Microwave on high for 8-10 minutes, depending on the size of your sweet potato.
+Microwave on high for 6-7 minutes, depending on the thickness of your sweet potato.
 Rest a few minutes after taking out from the microwave.
 Peel and slice in chunks.
 Set aside.

 If boiling- Put the sweet potato into a pot with 1 cup water.
 Bring to boil.
 Then cover and cook on medium low heat for 15 minutes or until the sweet potato is fork tender.
 Peel the skin and slice in big chunks.
 Set aside.

-• Add the sweet potato, egg, garam masala, chili flakes and salt to the chopper/food processor.
-Give a few more blitzes, until everything is well combined.
+4. Add the drained tuna, sweet potato, egg, garam masala, chili flakes and salt to the chopper/food processor.
+Process until everything is well combined.
 (If mixing with hand, mash sweet potato first with a fork.
 Add the spices and mix into the vegetables until well combined.)
 Set aside.

-• Heat some oil in a pan on medium heat.
+6. Heat some oil in a pan on medium heat.
 Add the kababs.
 Do not move them after placing.
-Flip after 4 minutes and fry the other side for 4 minutes (or until golden brown).
+Flip after 3-4 minutes and fry on the other side for 3-4 minutes (or until golden brown).
 Enjoy with fresh guacamole.

 For Guacamole